MentallyFriendly/atom-react-mf-snippets/README.md

-# Mentally Friendly React.js Snippets for Atom
+# MF React.js Snippets for Atom

-* An [Atom](https://atom.io/) snippet library for React.
+An [Atom](https://atom.io/) snippet library for React.
 Using ES6 syntax and promoting best practices for React development.

+Made with :heart: by [Mentally Friendly](http://mentallyfriendly.com)

 ## Table of Contents
 1. [Install](#install)